cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 	Total of amounts: <amount> BCC

+Next, BCCOTG asks for the transaction fee:

+	Transaction fee (BCC): <fee>

+BE CAREFUL: BCCOTG does NOT CHECK the sanity of this value!
+Any funds used as transaction fee will be LOST (to you).
+You can easily lose a large part of your funds by choosing a too high transaction fee.

-Next, BCCOTG asks for the destination address, and the amount to send to the destination address:
+Next, BCCOTG asks for the destination address:

 	Destination address: <address>

+Next, BCCOTG reports the amount sent to the destination address, by subtracting the fee from the total of the input amounts:

-	Amount to send to destination (BCC): <amount>
+Amount sent to destination: <amount> BCC

+Check this value.

-BE CAREFUL: BCCOTG does NOT send any remaining funds to a change address!
-This means that any funds that are not sent to the destination address are used as transaction fee, and WILL BE LOST (to you)!
-So, the amount to send to destination should only be a little bit less than the total of the input amounts.
-BCCOTG DOES NOT CHECK THIS!
+Note: BCCOTG does NOT send any funds to a change address: all input funds are used either for transaction fee, or sent to the destination address.

 Finally, BCCOTG returns the raw transaction data, and the transaction ID: